 A couple weeks ago I had the great pleasure of visiting New York City.

 This is what I saw when I walked into FabScrap.
 Black bags piled to the ceiling.
 I was floored.
 I am going to be honest: It was not a pretty sight.
 I didn’t know what to say.
 Part of me wanted to run away – back through the maze of warehouse that had got me to this place – but I was sooo curious.

 Jessica teamed up with Camille Tagle, an evening wear designer who was appalled by the amount of fabric waste in the fashion design industry.
 She now directs the recycling and reuse of fabrics collected by FabScrap.

-FabScrap trucks collect scraps from design studios using reusable bags like these.
-All of the fabric scraps collected by FabScrap are a by-product of the fashion design industry in New York.
+FabScrap trucks collect scraps from design studios and fashion companies using reusable bags like these.
+All of the fabric scraps collected by FabScrap here are a by-product of the fashion design industry in New York.

 The fabric is transferred to bags like this to await sorting by volunteers.
 Can you believe this huge mountain of fabric in bags would have ended up in landfills?

-FabScrap has approximately 130 clients in the New York City area from whom they collect scraps, but there are thousands of fashion designers working in NYC alone.
+FabScrap has approximately 130 clients in the New York City area from whom they collect scraps and unfinished samples, but there are thousands of fashion designers and companies working in NYC alone.
 This is just the tip of the iceburg because there is so much fabric waste.

-The more I learned about fabric waste in the design industry, and the dedicated people who work at fabscrap, the more beautiful this story became.
+The more I learned about commercial textile waste in the design industry, and the dedicated people who work at fabscrap, the more beautiful this story became.

 All of the volunteers I met were sewists!
 They are passionate about re-using fabric instead of letting it go to waste.
 This is Rachael – a design student.
 She told me she loves being able to predict fabric trends by seeing the fabrics discarded by famous design studios!
 When I met her she was folding large pieces of fabric to be sold in the resale area.